joshvillahermosa/atywt/README.md

 ## ATYWT

+**BIG WIP**

 _About Time You Wrote Tests_

 Generates Test files from `/src`.
 Currently supports React, Jest, and React Testing Library.
+This is really a one off scaffolder since you should have wrote tests at the beginning of the projectm but you are here now and everything is okay.

+### Install as a package dependancy?
+Unless you plan on nuking your tests, I doubt it.
+Just install it globally

 **Repository Consistency is key for this to work**